info@gunnersreview.com

 Ethical Crossbow Hunting

-Ensure your modern crossbow is properly sighted in and that you are proficient with its use at various distances.
-Only take shots within your effective range, typically within 50 yards.
+Ensure a modern crossbow is accurately sighted in and that you are proficient with its use at various distances.
+You must only take shots within your specific range, usually within 50 yards.
 Always aim for the vital organs to ensure a quick kill.
-After taking a shot, carefully track the animal, paying attention to signs such as blood trails and disturbed vegetation.
-If you are unsure of the shot placement, wait a reasonable amount of time before tracking to avoid pushing the deer further.

 Hunting Performance Comparison